liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/02-development-lifecycle-for-liferay-workspaces.markdown

 - [Releasing modules](/develop/tutorials/-/knowledge_base/7-0/development-lifecycle-for-liferay-workspaces#releasing-modules)

-Your workspace provides a flexible environment that can be used in many different build tools and IDEs, such as Liferay @ide@.
+Your workspace provides a flexible environment that can be used in many different build tools and IDEs.
 In this tutorial, you'll explore the development lifecycle phases Liferay Workspace provides for you.
-In addition, you'll be directed to other tutorials that go into further detail for leveraging the workspace's particular lifecycle phase.
+Then you'll be directed to other tutorials that go into further detail for leveraging the workspace's particular lifecycle phase for a specific tool (e.g., Blade CLI or Liferay
+@ide@).
 Let's get started!

 ## Creating Modules